Enokimoks/flight-connectivity-analysis/README.md

-# Nigeria Flight Connectivity
+# Flight Connectivity Analysis

-This folder explores flight connectivity related to Nigeria using publicly available flight and airport datasets.
+This repository contains exploratory data analysis projects focused on understanding flight connectivity patterns using publicly available aviation datasets.

-Initial focus areas:
-- Flight volume patterns
-- Destination country distribution
+The goal of this project is to build strong foundations in:
-- Airline presence
+- Data analysis
-- Data completeness and limitations
+- Data cleaning and exploration

-This analysis is exploratory and intended for learning purposes.
+- Insight communication using real-world datasets

+This is a learning-in-progress repository and will be updated incrementally as new analyses are added.